UBC-MOAD/docs/git_version_control.rst

     $ git config --global alias.out "log --pretty=oneline --abbrev-commit --graph @{u}.."

 makes :command:`git out` show you the commits that you have made locally but not yet pushed to GitHub.
-You can get more information about the changes in each of those commits by adding the :kbd:`--stat` option;
+You can get more information about the changes in each of those commits by adding the ``--stat`` option;
 i.e. :command:`git out --stat`.

 .. code-block:: bash